Elena Carapetis: Stage

 Carapetis has appeared onstage in numerous productions.
+Apart from STCSA, she has worked for many well-known Australian theatre companies, including Bell Shakespeare, Windmill Theatre, Sydney Theatre Company, Vitalstatistix, Brink Productions, Malthouse Theatre, and Belvoir.

-Her first public performance was in Tonight We Improvise at Adelaide University's Little Theatre on 10 June 1987.
-This was followed by appearances in Dogg's Hamlet, Cahoot's Macbeth in 1988.
+Her first public performance was in Tonight We Improvise at the University of Adelaide's Little Theatre on 10 June 1987.
+This was followed by appearances in Dogg's Hamlet, Cahoot's Macbeth, also at the Little Theatre, in 1988.

 In 1990, she appeared in The Courtyard of Miracles at the Lion Theatre, Adelaide.

 In 1993, Carapetis performed in As You Like It at the Little Theatre, Adelaide.

 In 1997, she appeared in Features of Blown Youth at the Queens Theatre, Adelaide.

 In 2002, she performed in Parthenon Air at the Sidetrack Theatre, Marrickville, Sydney.

 In 2004, Carapetis appeared in a production of Translations and Hot Fudge with the State Theatre Company of South Australia.

 In March 2005, Carapetis first performed in It's A Mother! at the Sidetrack Theatre, Marrickville, as part of the Greek Festival of Sydney.
 She would return to this show in 2006 as part of the Melbourne International Comedy Festival and in 2007 as part of Melbourne's Arts House program.

-In 2006 Carapetis again performed in Translations, this time at the Malthouse Theatre, Melbourne and the Beckett Theatre, Southbank.
+In 2006, Carapetis again performed in Translations, this time at the Malthouse Theatre, Melbourne and the Beckett Theatre, Southbank.
 In the same year, she appeared in 4:48 Psychosis at The Queens Theatre Stables, Adelaide.

-In 2007 Carapetis played in Assassins, Triple Threat, and This Uncharted Hour.
+In 2007, Carapetis played in Assassins, Triple Threat, and This Uncharted Hour.

 In 2008, she appeared in Helly's Magic Cup at The Space, Adelaide.

 In 2009, she appeared in The Things We Do For Love at the Dunstan Playhouse.
-She had a leading role in the film Offside.

 In 2010, Carapetis performed in Ruby Bruise at the Waterside Theatre, Port Adelaide.

 In 2011, appeared in transumer: deviate from the norm at the Waterside Hall, Port Adelaide.

-In 2012, she played all "the other" roles in the play Truck Stop, including a doctor, counselor, mother and grungy teenage boy.
+In 2012, she played all "the other roles" in the play Truck Stop, including a doctor, counsellor, mother, and grungy teenage boy.

+She played one of the lead roles in Theatre Republic's The Bleeding Tree, which was first staged at Tandanya in 2020, and again in 2022, after the hiatus caused by the COVID-19 pandemic in South Australia, at the Space Theatre.